How to Use Email Campaigns to Collect Donations

-As a nonprofit, your email list is one of your most valuable resources.
-It’s a direct line of communication to your donors and followers.
-It gives you the opportunity to have one-on-one conversations at scale.
+As a nonprofit organization, your email list is one of your most valuable resources.
+It’s a direct line of communication between you and your donors.

-Most importantly, email marketing is a key way to collect more donations.
-By continually connecting with your audience through their inboxes, you can nurture relationships, convert your subscribers into donors, and encourage your existing donors to give more.
+Email marketing is a key way to drive more traffic to your site, and ultimately collect more donations.
+By continually connecting with your audience through emails, you can nurture relationships, convert your subscribers into donors, and encourage existing donors to give more.

-In this article, we’d like to go over some steps to help you solicit more donations from your email list.
-Use these steps to create a long-term email marketing strategy that maximizes donations.
+In this article, we’ll provide five easy ways you can gain more donations from your email list.
+You’ll need to use them to create a long-term email marketing strategy that maximizes donations.

 Step 1: Segment Your Subscribers

-For instance, it makes sense to create two main segments:
+For example, it makes sense to create two main segments:

 - People who have never donated before.
 These people need to be enticed to take the first step.
-You might only ask for small donations to get the ball rolling.
+You might only ask for small donations at first.

 - People who have donated in the past.
 These people need to be convinced to donate again.
-You might push them to make larger donations or recurring donations.
+You might push them to make larger donations or sign up for recurring donations.

 It’s also smart to segment subscribers based on how much they have donated in the past.
 This will help you tailor email content specific to their ability or willingness to give.

 For instance, it doesn’t make sense to invite a donor to your $1,000/plate event if they have only donated $25 in the past.
 That person probably can’t afford your event.
 At best, they would simply ignore such a big request.
-At worst, they might feel uncomfortable about supporting your cause and unsubscribe from your email list.
-On the other side, asking for too little from donors who are accustomed to giving a lot will just reduce the total you could collect.
+However, your invitation might make these donors feel uncomfortable about supporting your cause and unsubscribe from your email list altogether.

 There are countless ways to segment your followers.
 It all depends on your needs.
 If you ask for on-site volunteers, you’ll want a segment for people who reside in the area, or for people who have contributed their time in the past so you can ask them again.
-You might also want a segment for high-value donors or donors with a close connection to your cause (e.g. children of parents with the disease you’re fighting).As a nonprofit, your email list is one of your most valuable resources.
-Click To Tweet
+You might also want to create a segment for high-value donors or donors with a close connection to your cause.

-The most common automation is the welcome series.
-This series is typically three to seven emails that introduce your new subscribers to your brand, deliver important information, and show them how to take action.
-Welcome series emails can receive double the average open rate of your other emails.
+The most common automation is the Welcome Series.
+This series is typically three to seven emails that introduce your new subscribers to your nonprofit, deliver important information, and show them how to take action.
+Welcome series emails can receive up to double the average open rate of your other emails.

-But you can create automations for any triggers you like.
+You can also create automations for the triggers you choose.
 For example, you might create automations that send email content when…

 - A subscriber makes their first donation.

-- A subscriber downloads a PDF ebook about your cause (which signals higher engagement with your brand).
+- A subscriber downloads a PDF ebook about your cause, which signals higher engagement with your cause.